 While the focus in the above work is on firm size and growth, a recent literature has argued that the large differences in productivity between rich and poor countries can be explained by heterogeneity in firm-level productivity which can in turn be attributed to the resource mis-allocation in developing countries (Bartelsman, Haltiwanger, Scarpetta, (2004), Banerjee and Duflo (2005), Jeong and Townsend (2007), Restuccia and Rogerson (2008), Hsieh and Klenow (2009), Alfaro, Charlton, and Kanczuk 2008; and Midrigan and Yi Xu 2014).
-Bartelsman, Haltiwanger, and Scarpetta (2013) show, that the within-industry covariance between size and productivity is a robust measure of this misallocation and that this size/productivity relationship is stronger in the more advanced economies.
+Bartelsman, Haltiwanger, and Scarpetta (2013) show, that the within-industry covariance between size and productivity is a robust measure of this mis-allocation and that this size/productivity relationship is stronger in the more advanced economies.

 The underlying logic behind this measure is as follows - In the absence of any distortions, the traditional models of firm size distribution (e.g. Lucas, 1978 and Melitz, 2003) predict a positive correlation between size and productivity so that larger firms are more productive.
-However distortions in developing countries affect both resource mis-allocation (too many resources are devoted to small unproductive firms) and selection processes (highly productive firms may exit and low productivity relation across countries.
+However distortions in developing countries affect both resource mis-allocation (too many resources are devoted to small unproductive firms) and selection processes (highly productive firms may exit and low productivity firms may be allowed to operate) which lead to a great deal of variation in the size-productivity relation across countries.
 This variation is then captured by the cross country variation in the covariance between size and productivity.
 Ayyagari, Demirguc- Kunt, and Maksimovic (2015b) in their cross country study using Enterprise Survey data show that the covariance term is largely negative in developing countries.
 They also find that the resource mis-allocation seems to decrease with age since the average and median size- productivity appears to increase with age suggesting that on average the unproductive firms exit so older firms are more productive.